Mains

 • 1 thumb-sized ginger root, chopped or grated

-• mineral salt to taste
+• Mineral salt to taste

-• 2 tsp. ghee
+• 2 teaspoons ghee

-• 1 cup of coconut milk
+• 1 cup coconut milk

-• 1 bulb of lemongrass
+• 1 bulb lemongrass

-• 1/2 tsp cumin powder
+• 1/2 teaspoon cumin powder

-• 1/2 tsp mustard seeds
+• 1/2 teaspoon mustard seeds

-• 1/2 tsp turmeric powder
+• 1/2 teaspoon turmeric powder

-• 1/2 tsp coriander powder
+• 1/2 teaspoon coriander powder

-• 1/2 tsp whole cumin seeds
+• 1/2 teaspoon whole cumin seeds

-• A handful of fresh cilantro leaves
+• A handful fresh cilantro leaves

 • 2 cups assorted vegetables, cut into cubes (cauliflower, zucchini, carrots, okra, lotus roots)